AkM-2018/ProjectEuler/README.md

-# ProjectEuler
+# Competitive Coding
-This contains the solutions I wrote for ProjectEuler Questions
+This is my attempt of solving competitive coding questions